SAT Mind Maps

 SAT Help Using Mind Maps works in four key ways:

 - Create a broad overview of your subject/study topic

 - Delve in-depth into on area

 An example of just how this tool can be utilised can be seen below.
-This Mind Map contains each of the SAT Subject Tests that people can take.
+This Mind Map contains an overview of SAT math.
 However, if we look a little closer, we can also see that they have attached notes to some of the subjects.
 This additional feature allows users to create reminders for a particular node and is really helpful.

 How to Use Mind Maps for SAT

 SAT Mind Maps are one of the most popular study aids as they can provide a different perspective to simple note taking.
 There are lots of possibilities that you probably haven’t even thought of which will help you use Mind Maps.
 They can help not just with note taking, but for engaging the brain and really getting the creative side working.

 Whether you struggle simple with the overall course curriculum, or the allocation of marks or time, Mind Maps can be used to break all of that down.
 Forgotten what way a question is asked or what has come up in English writing in the past?
 Use Mind Maps.
 We have lots of great examples of how this tool can be put into practice further on in the page so keep reading.Join ExamTime Now, It’s Free!